browserengineering/book/book/scheduling-and-threading.md

         return retval
 ```

-Its main functionality is in the `run` method, which implements a simple event
-loop scheduling strategy that runs the rendering pipeline if needed, and also
+In `run`, implement a simple event loop scheduling strategy that runs the
-one browser method and one script task, if there are any on those queues.
-It
+rendering pipeline if needed, and also one browser method and one script task,
-then sleeps for 1ms and checks again.
+if there are any on those queues.
+Then sleep for 1ms and check again.

 ``` {.python}
      def run(self):